griptape-ai/griptape-trade-school/docs/courses/compare-movies-workflow/07_workflow_display_graph.md

 ## Clean up the node IDs

-The first thing we'll want to do is make sure that each Task has a unique ID that's a litte clearer to understand.
+The first thing we'll want to do is make sure that each Task has a unique ID that's a little clearer to understand.
 This means we'll be adding an `id` attribute to the `movie_task` and the `summary_task`.

 Find the section of the code where we create the `movie_task`.
 We're going to add an `id` attribute to it.
 However, we can't just give it a value of "movie_task" - or *each movie PromptTask will have the same id*.
 This is not allowed with Workflows - each task needs to be unique.